India is a thriving, vibrant, democratic nation as it enters its 70th year of Independence. As we celebrate our freedom, it makes me wonder…

 Similarly, if we want our investment portfolio to paint a happy picture, we must give it a good palate of colours(asset classes), each with their own distinct characteristics:

-- Real Estate: Inflation-beating Growth, Perceived High Safety of capital, Very Illiquid, Low Yield, Large Blocks of Capital, High Physical Risks, High Transaction and Maintenance Costs
+- Real Estate: Possibly Inflation-beating Growth, Very Illiquid, Low Yield, Large Blocks of Capital, High Physical Risks, High Transaction and Maintenance Costs

-- Equity: Inflation-beating Growth, Perceived Low Safety of Capital, High Liquidity, Low yield, Small Blocks of Capital, No Physical Risk
+- Equity: High Inflation-beating Growth, High volatility, High Liquidity, Low yield, Small Blocks of Capital, No Physical Risk

-- Fixed Income: No Growth, High Safety of Capital, Varied Liquidity, Low to Medium Pre-tax Yield, Varied blocks of Capital, No Physical Risk
+- Fixed Income: No Growth, Medium to High Safety of Capital, Varied Liquidity, Low to Medium Yield, Varied blocks of Capital, No Physical Risk

 - Gold: Inflation-Matching Growth, Perceived Safety of Capital, Highly Liquid, No Yield, Varied Blocks of Capital, High Physical Risks, High Transaction and Maintenance Costs